WPTravelteam/wp-travel/readme.txt

 == Changelog ==

 = 1.2.1 =
-* New Feature: WP Travel Standard Paypal addon merged to core.
+* New Feature: WP Travel Standard PayPal addon merged to core.
 * New Feature: Archive page widget area added.
 * New Feature: New WP Travel Filters Widget added for trips search.
 * New Feature: New WP Travel Filters Widget shortcode added.